Can A Woman Cheat And Still Be In Love? Understanding The Emotional Complexity

 Ultimately, if you choose to stay together, forgiveness is required.
 Reaching forgiveness requires the understanding and empathy previously mentioned.
 It also necessitates a willingness to move past the hurt.

-Both of you need to be ready to forgive and let go of resentment.
+Both of you need to be ready to forgive and let go of the resentment in your relationship.
 This doesn’t mean forgetting the infidelity or pretending it didn’t happen.
 Instead, it means finding a way to accept it and move forward together.

 (For a more in-depth discussion on how to heal and move forward after infidelity, you will want to read Surviving Infidelity as a Couple: Can Your Marriage Make It?.)